forgery810/fl-studio-alesis-vixx/README.md

 Image Line forum entry for this script: https://forum.image-line.com/viewtopic.php?f=1994&t=247069

-Update to 1.1.0 -> Added functionality including random trig pattern generator, quick quantize, and channel/mixer link.
+Update to 1.1.0 -> - Added functionality including random trig pattern generator, quick quantize, and channel/mixer link.
                      These functions are only available on the VI49 and 61, although the layout or device python file could be edited to include them on the VI25 at the expense                      of other functions.
-                   Also, the record, loop, overdub and metronome button LEDs now stay on when in use.
+                   - The record, loop, overdub and metronome button LEDs now stay on when in use.

+Update to 1.5   -> - generator now uses pitch wheel to determine likelihood of trigs being generated.
+Moving the pitch up lowers the number while down fills every step.
+                   - Random note generator with scales and range control has been added.
+                   - There is a new step parameter edit mode that allows VI49 and 25 users to edit steps without having to use a second Alesis layout
+                   - Pads now mapped to FPC when loaded
+                   - Channels can now be linked to mixer track
+                   - The color of tracks and channels can now be changed
+                   - On VI61, buttons 12-16 jump to patterns 1-5 and buttons go to 6-10 respectively
+                   - A number of plugins have knobs auto-mapped
+                   - Script has been re-organized
+                   - See version document for more info

 ## Installation